michxiong/MLHCodeSample/boxesgame/README.txt

 CIS 120 Game Project README =:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=:=

-Overview: I created the Box game for two players.
-Instructions are included when run Game.java file.
-Game also includes undo and save and load game functionality.
+Overview: I created the Box game for two players that lets them click edges to form boxes until board is filled and keeps track of their scores.
+Run Game.java file to play.
+All classes are found in the src folder.
+Game also includes undo and save/load game functionality.

 ===================
 =: Core Concepts :=